pastleo/JT2htmlJS/README.md

   <script src="path/to/jt2html.js"></script>
   ```

+ 2. get your google sheet published, so as the url

- 2. use jquery.ajax or some way to get the google sheet json data and call JT2html function as following, here use jquery as example:
+ 3. use jquery.ajax or some way to get the google sheet json data and call JT2html function as following, here use jquery as example:
   ```
   $.ajax({

-    url:"https://spreadsheets.google.com/feeds/list/1huBErviY2ehb7duwyI5mOzc9y3Ia5yBFQTvPaTyVfFM/od6/public/values?alt=json",
+    // change to your url, this url is for demo url:"https://spreadsheets.google.com/feeds/list/1huBErviY2ehb7duwyI5mOzc9y3Ia5yBFQTvPaTyVfFM/od6/public/values?alt=json",
     success:function(data){